-Although bathroom fixtures are more water efficient than they once were, if you intend to splash out from faucets and showerheads, your water usage will certainly increase.
+Although bathroom fixtures are more water-efficient than they once were, if you intend to splash out from faucets and showerheads, your water usage will certainly increase.

 Being water efficient is not only good for your wallet, but important for the environment, too.

-Apart from being conscious with water usage while showering, you can try a handheld shower head.
+Apart from being conscious of water usage while showering, you can try a handheld shower head.
 By being able to direct the water stream exactly where you want it to be will help with preserving water!